Rocky Flats cancer study shows results 'not significantly different than expected'

 When asked why it was just the ten cancers that were studied, Van Dyke replied, “The ten cancers chosen in this study were chosen by the 1998 Rocky Flats Health Advisory Panel.
 These were cancers that were thought to be associated with plutonium exposure.”

-Van Dyke says the current study did show significant elevated levels of lung, colorectal, esophagus and prostate cancer.
+Van Dyke said the current study did show significant elevated levels of lung, colorectal, esophagus and prostate cancer, offering an explanation for the findings.

 “The first three,” he said, “one of the primary risk factors is smoking...there were elevated rates of smoking where we found higher cancer rates.”